gogineni84/workspace-setup/Logging-Standards.md

 and quickly find out what the application is doing.
 For example, transitioning through a workflow, incoming/outgoing api responses.
 Other definition of INFO
 message: each action that changes the state of the application significantly (database update, external system request).
 * DEBUG
 Result of internal logic that helps developers understand what is happening.
+Is about anything that happens in the program.
 * TRACE
 Very detailed information, intended only for development.
 You might keep trace messages for a short period of time after deployment on production environment, but treat these log statements as temporary, that should or might be turned-off eventually.